-Back in 2012, our wonderful clients commissioned us to design and construct all garden areas surrounding their federation style home in Camberwell.
+Eight years ago, back in 2012, we designed and constructed this landscape project in the leafy Melbourne suburb of Camberwell.
+Our wonderful clients commissioned us to design and construct all garden areas surrounding their federation style home.
 Whilst an overhaul was required, it was important we stayed true to the property’s heritage throughout.

 The front garden design is free-form and was based around an existing Camellia.
 The hedge to the side of this space introduces a structured element that we continued down the side of the property.